 3.4.
 The Collagen Gene Expressions were Correlated with Stromal and Immune Cell Inﬁltration in Glioma

-Tumor microenvironment consists of various immune and stromal cells, which has been considered to closely correlate with patient prognosis.
+The tumor microenvironment consists of various immune and stromal cells, which has been considered to closely correlate with patient prognosis.
 The correlations between collagen gene expressions and ESTIMATE scores were examined.
-Results showed that collagen gene expressions were signiﬁcantly positively correlated with stromal and immune scores in TCGA dataset (Figure 3A-F).
-Moreover, collagen genes also showed significant correlation with stromal and immune scores in GEO and CGGA datasets (Supplementary figure 6A-B).
+Results showed that collagen gene expressions were signiﬁcantly positively correlated with stromal and immune scores in TCGA dataset (Figure 4A-F).
+Moreover, collagen genes also showed a significant correlation with stromal and immune scores in GEO and CGGA datasets (Supplementary figure 5A-B).

 3.5.
 The Collagen Gene Expressions were Correlated with Immunosuppressive Properties in Glioma

-Stromal and immune cells can secrete many factors that cultivates a chronic inflammatory and immunosuppressive intratumoral atmosphere.
-We found that the collagen genes were signiﬁcantly positively correlated with the majority of immunosuppressive and immunosuppressive cell recruitment factors (Figure 4A-D).
-Moreover, a PPI network of collagen genes and immunosuppressive and immunosuppressive cell recruitment factors showed that they were closely correlated with each other (Figure 4E).
+Stromal and immune cells can secrete many factors that cultivate a chronic inflammatory and immunosuppressive intratumoral atmosphere.
+We found that the collagen genes were signiﬁcantly positively correlated with the majority of immunosuppressive and immunosuppressive cell recruitment factors (Figure 5A-D).
+Moreover, a PPI network of collagen genes and immunosuppressive and immunosuppressive cell recruitment factors showed that they were closely correlated with each other (Figure 5E).

 3.6.
 The Collagen Gene Expressions were Closely Associated with Immune Cell Infiltration in Glioma